MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 |Sweden|sv-SE|

 ## Partner Supported Countries and Translations
-In countries, where Microsoft has not delivered a [localization](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization), partners build localizations using translation and localization apps published on AppSource. you can apply for access to build a localization on top of the international (W1) version of Dynamics 365 Business Central.
-This table provides the list of countries and translation supported through partners.
+In countries, where Microsoft has not delivered a [localization](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/readiness/readiness-develop-localization), partners can build localizations using translation and localization apps that are published in AppSource.
+You can apply for access to build a localization on top of the international (W1) version of Dynamics 365 Business Central.
+The following table provides the list of countries and translation supported through partners.

 |Country|Language Code|
 |-------|-------------|